GrigoreMihai/docs-gitbook-cmp/docs/g-suite-and-workspace/how-do-i-transfer-my-existing-g-suite-subscription-to-doit-international.md

 To transfer the management of your existing G Suite setup you will need to retrieve your Transfer Token from G Suite, you can retrieve your token by following the below steps:

 * [ ] Go to the Retrieve [Transfer Token](http://admin.google.com/TransferToken) page.
-If you aren’t already logged in, ensure you are signed in as the admin user for your G Suite setup.
+If you aren't already logged in, ensure you are signed in as the admin user for your G Suite setup.
 * [ ] Agree to the terms and conditions by checking the required box.
 * [ ] You will be asked to enter the reseller's public identifier